Privacy, defined

 What makes a messenger truly private?

-Three things most apps get partly right: content encryption, metadata protection, and no central server.
-PrivaMesh does all three - messages are end-to-end encrypted, stealth addresses and cover traffic hide metadata, and there is no server at all.
+Three things most apps get partly right: content encryption, metadata resistance, and keeping the operator out of the message path.
+PrivaMesh does all three - messages are end-to-end encrypted, stealth addresses reduce linkability and optional cover traffic makes timing correlation harder, and we run no account database or message store.

 Is PrivaMesh more private than Signal?